Our vision

 Complaint Handling Mechanism

-The JaCER complaint handling platform can be used on an anonymous basis by all internal and external stakeholders who are or may be adversely affected from the perspective of human rights in their relationship with our Group.
+Aiming to respect human rights, including in the supply chain, the Morinaga Milk Group has joined Japan Center for Engagement and Remedy on Business and Human Rights (hereinafter referred to as JaCER), which has a complaints handling mechanism (a mechanism for accepting complaints from clients and implementing appropriate corrective measures) to remedy negative impacts that have occurred, in addition to striving to prevent and mitigate negative impacts on the company.
+JaCER provides a non-judicial grievance platform based on the UN Guiding Principles on Business and Human Rights, and provides expert support to member companies in handling complaints.
+The JaCER’s complaint handling platform can be used on an anonymous basis by all internal and external stakeholders who are or may be adversely affected from the perspective of human rights in their relationship with our Group.
 In the event that it is identified from the report related to the Group that an adverse human rights impact has occurred or the content of the report has contributed to an adverse human rights impact, we will seek to remedy the affected parties with expert advice from JaCER and other means of support.
-We will continue to work on respecting human rights in our business activities.
+In FY 2023, there was no report related to human-rights issues.

 Please contact the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) for reporting issues.